jc-aguilera/carlosom/docs/scenarios/wild-things.md

 ## Boss battle

 Before starting the boss battle, you may be able to pick a couple herbs directly in front of you.
-Trigger the boss battle by moving around.
+Trigger the boss battle by moving around the area.
 The boss you will fight will be either Oscar the elephant, or Max the lion, depending on Oscar's status when you enter this area.
 If Oscar is dead or caged, skip the next two paragraphs.

 ### Oscar, the zombie elephant